 Our Story

-As a digital learning lab and publication, learners gain skills interviewing, doing documentary reportage, collaborating, researching, and crafting true stories for diverse audiences across our campuses and region.
+As a digital learning lab, the stories on this site indicate skills in interviewing, documentary reportage, collaboration, research, and communicating true stories for diverse audiences across our campuses and region.
 Roundhouse aims to raise student voices and foreground equity and community through its production and exchange.

 Roundhouse draws its name from local railroad history and roundhouses that would, literally, give trains a possibility to turn around.
 As such, a roundhouse is a metaphor for transformative learning and life redesign.
-Further, roundhouses are structures created by some indigenous nations around the world and locally as homes and for healing and cultural survival.
-We value learning as a space for this and have collaborated to name and build areas for cultural work, intersectional identities, and voice in a section called, Crossroads.
+Further, roundhouses are structures built and used by some indigenous nations for communication that holds community.
+We value this and collaborated to make the beats under the Crossroads section for stories relevant to specific cultures, identity groups, and equity.
 Lastly, a roundhouse is an upward kick in martial arts that resonates as a symbol of empowerment.

 As a journalism site, we share publicly-oriented stories that intersect with current events, issues and lifestyles.
 This includes, but is not limited to, nonfiction features (may incorporate a first-person voice), profiles, reviews, podcasts, videos, photo-essays, and documentary poetry that talks back to the news.